Braves vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .263 with a home run, a walk and three RBI.
+- Franco has recorded at least one hit in four straight games.
+During his last five outings he is batting .250 with two home runs and three RBI.

 Franco Recent Games